-- Prepare the correct position of the sail and cables by pulling on the tensioning cables, then releasing. - Check the straightness of all the wires onto their tangs and bolts and that they are not obstructing the opening of the sail on the leading edges. - Tension the sail fully by pulling the goose-neck until it hooks on the screw on the rail at the back of the keel, taking care to go through the inside of the triangle formed by restraining strap N° 1 of the central battens on the keel at the back of the king post, then flatten the goose-neck and secure it with the push-pin.
+- Prepare the correct position of the sail and cables by pulling on the tensioning cables, then releasing. - Check the straightness of all the wires onto their tangs and bolts and that they are not obstructing the opening of the sail on the leading edges. - Tension the sail fully by pulling the goose-neck until it hooks on the screw on the rail at the back of the keel, taking care to go through the inside of the triangle formed by restraining strap N° 2 of the central battens on the keel at the back of the king post, then flatten the goose-neck and secure it with the push-pin.
 Figure 5-28.

-• Secure the back-up pull back bridle webbing to the main pull back cables with a ziptie to keep it close to the hang point.
-This will ease access when rigging, as the hang point back up cable also threads through this back-up loop.

-11. A-Frame Corner

-- Refer to the drawing OP10-32MO which shows the front view of the port side control frame. - Thread the extension base of the right upright D258722 to the lower end of it. - Assemble the front lower cables D201591 and rear lower cables D202573 to the uprights using the CHC / BHC 8-55-13 B085510 screws, washers and nuts as shown in view B on the drawing. - Thread the wing wires through the control bar leather protection boots (D074916).
-The stitching must be on the back side. - Reinstall a heat shrink sleeve (P371836) on the control bar using a heat gun or a hair dryer and assemble the bases (D258010) at its ends.
-The sleeve must be positioned in a balanced manner with respect to the bends of the control bar. - Position the control bar at the lower end of the uprights.

-- The lower side cable N1 (D203674), fixed on the inner drilling of the cross bar, is positioned at the front of the assembly. - The lower side cable N2 (D203675), fixed on the outer drilling of the cross bar, is positioned at the back of the assembly. - Apply threadlock and gently tighten the nuts, allowing easy rotation.

-12. Batten Clasps

-- Firmly push the battens in their pockets by hand. - Close the batten clasps P235020 on the tips of the battens, batten screws P235015.

-13. Nose of Sail

-- Check the symmetry of the sail leading edges at the nose plates, move the sail into the middle by means of the string. - Check the tension of the upper part of the sail leading edge at the nose plate, pull downwards on the string if necessary to achieve a smooth profile. - If the front part of the leading-edge has been changed, drill a 4mm diameter hole into each leading edge through the eyelet, remove the string and secure with a self-tapping screw.
+- Secure the back-up pull back bridle webbing to the main pull back cables with a ziptie to keep it close to the hang point.
+This will ease access when rigging, as the hang point back up cable also threads through this back-up loop. - 11.
+A-Frame Corner - Refer to the drawing OP10-32MO which shows the front view of the port side control frame. - Thread the wing wires through the control bar leather protection boots (D074916).
+The stitching must be on the back side. - Side lower cable N1 (D203672), attached to leading edge inboard, goes to the front of the assembly. - Side lower cable N2 (D203673), attached to the leading edge outboard, goes to rear of the assembly. - Apply threadlock and gently tighten the nuts, allowing easy rotation. - Assemble the front lower cables D201589 in the hole closest to the control bar by means of screw CHC/BHC 8-55-13 B085510, nuts & bolts as indicated in the B view of the drawing. - Assemble the back lower cables D202571 in the hole furthest from the control bar by means of screw CHC/BHC 8-55-13 B085510, nuts & bolts as indicated in the B view of the drawing. - 12.
+Batten Clasps - Firmly push the battens in their pockets by hand. - Close the batten clasps P235020 on the tips of the battens, batten screws P235015. - 13.
+Nose of Sail - Check the symmetry of the sail leading edges at the nose plates, move the sail into the middle by means of the string. - Check the tension of the upper part of the sail leading edge at the nose plate, pull downwards on the string if necessary to achieve a smooth profile. - If the front part of the leading-edge has been changed, drill a 4mm diameter hole into each leading edge through the eyelet, remove the string and secure with a self-tapping screw.
 If not, align the eyelets with the existing holes and secure with the self-tapping screws B199010.
-(Refer to drawing OP10-23CA & Figure 5-29.)

-14. Wing Tip Adjustment

-- Each wing tip should now be tensioned 10 full turns of the tensioning screw, screw HM 6-45 (B126410) (or the value that was checked prior to dismantling the wing if particular settings need to be reproduced).
+(Refer to drawing OP10-23CA & Figure 5-29.) - 14.
+Wing Tip Adjustment - Each wing tip should now be tensioned 10 full turns of the tensioning screw, screw HM 6-45 (B126410) (or the value that was checked prior to dismantling the wing if particular settings need to be reproduced).
 Figure 5-30. - This should be counted from the start of the slot, or when the slackness in the adjuster screw is first felt to be taken up.
-Each turn is equivalent to 1mm of sail tension.

-• Pop the plastic covering caps (P201610) over the tips.
+Each turn is equivalent to 1mm of sail tension. - Pop the plastic covering caps (P201610) over the tips.